 He took to Eurogamer Expo at Earl’s Court, proceeding to harass multiple women.
-Some, were abused verbally ‘where are your tits?’ he asked one, while he went up to another proceeding to ask if he could motorboat her.
+Some were abused verbally: ‘where are your tits?’ he asked one, while he went up to another proceeding to ask if he could motorboat her.
 Appropriate behaviour?
-Obviously not, which is exactly why Eurogamer then threw him out of the Expo and banned KSI from all future events.
+Obviously not, which is exactly why Eurogamer then threw KSI out of the Expo and banned him from all future events.

 Microsoft and the Problem With Not Knowing

-KSI is no stranger to the corporate world, having worked with EA and BT (and also IGN) with their video game coverage, and this, in turn with his subscribers (who some people have pointed out aren’t really reflective of how many people Microsoft might actually influence by hiring him) is likely how the Xbox One maker found out about him.
+KSI is no stranger to the corporate world, having worked with EA and BT (and also IGN) with their video game coverage.
+This, in turn with his subscriber count (which some people have pointed out isn’t really reflective of how many people Microsoft might actually influence by hiring him) is likely how the Xbox One maker found out about him.

-But, speaking to Gamesindustry.biz about the controversy surrounding KSI and how he gets his video views (i.e by being a sexist dipshit), Microsoft’s Phil Harrison told them that he “wasn’t familiar with their concerns”.
-That’s right, Microsoft had no idea about KSI’s background, slightly unusual when they’re paying him to promote the biggest console launch in their entire history, don’t you think?
+But speaking to Gamesindustry.biz about the controversy surrounding KSI and how he gets his video views (i.e by being a sexist dipshit), Microsoft’s Phil Harrison told them that he “wasn’t familiar with their concerns”.
+That’s right, Microsoft had no idea about KSI’s background.
+That’s slightly unusual when they’re paying him to promote the biggest console launch in their entire history, don’t you think?

-A simple Google search of ‘KSI controversy’ would have done the trick, it could take you, or me, or anyone with opposable thumbs and the important job or marketing the Xbox One to a group of diverse gamers about 4 seconds to find out why this guy isn’t fit for the job, but Microsoft failed to do so, raising even more questions about their practice in the process.
+A simple Google search of ‘KSI controversy’ would have done the trick.
+It could take you, or I, or anyone with opposable thumbs and the important job or marketing the Xbox One to a group of diverse gamers about 4 seconds to find out why this guy isn’t a good fit for the job, but Microsoft failed to do so, raising even more questions about their practices in the process.

 Speak Up, Matt Lees

-However, I don’t quite agree with Lees entirely on the subject of women and I think that Microsoft’s decision to include him is a far bigger sphere than just tarnishing their family friendly image and much more focus should be on the fact that Microsoft (initially) seemed to condone KSI’s past behaviour.
-At least they did enough not to check up on it anyway.
+However, I don’t quite agree with Lees entirely on the subject of women and I think that Microsoft’s decision to include him is a far bigger issue than just tarnishing their family friendly image.
+Much more focus should be on the fact that Microsoft (initially) seemed to condone KSI’s past behaviour.
+At least they did enough not to check up on it whatsoever.

-Segregation of the Female Gamer (and Male Gamers Too)
+Segregation of the Female Gamer (and Non-Female Gamers Too)

 It’s easy to laugh this off as ‘haha silly people getting their girdles in a bunch about something KSI said a while ago, Microsoft won’t be affected by this’, but that’s where the statistics show that people thinking this is nothing are absolutely wrong.

-For, in a financial meeting earlier this year, it was revealed that nearly 40% of Xbox Live users are female.
-Of course not every Xbox 360 user will be an Xbox Live subscriber but out of those who are, almost half are female and those are paying customers who probably don’t want to be marketed to by a man who thinks the rape and harassment of their gender is a funny joke.
+For example, in a financial meeting earlier this year, it was revealed that nearly 40% of Xbox Live users are female.
+Of course not every Xbox 360 user will be an Xbox Live subscriber but out of those who are, almost half are female and those are paying customers who probably don’t want to be marketed to by a man who thinks that the rape and harassment of their gender is a hilarious.

-Even then, it’s not just women who KSI is offensive to, because male gamers have female friends, girlfriends, mothers and sisters, all of whom are the subject of KSI’s in appropriate and offensive jokes (though really, KSI’s ‘humor’ is pungent enough to transcend gender lines).
-It’s both of these genders who will be looking to purchase the Xbox One this holiday season and so even if Microsoft wanted to save face with consumers (in other words by not offending the veritable shit out of us) and make money from every gaming demographic, this isn’t the way to do it.
+Even then it’s not just women who KSI is offensive to because non-female gamers have female friends, girlfriends, mothers and sisters, all of whom are the subject of KSI’s inappropriate and offensive jokes.
+Every genders, not just women, will be looking to purchase the Xbox One this holiday season and so even if Microsoft wanted to save face with consumers (in other words by not offending the veritable shit out of us) and make money from every gaming demographic, this isn’t the way to do it.

 Where Do Microsoft Go From Here?

-This isn’t the first time Microsoft have offended on their path to the Xbox One’s release as they recently hired someone to represent the console at Eurogamer Expo 2013 who made an entire performance out of mocking a trans* gaming writer, so it’s little surprise that they’ve continued to show little to no consideration for the gamers they are marketing to or people’s feelings, but it also showed that they are consistent in failing to screen employees.
+This isn’t the first time Microsoft have offended on their path to the Xbox One’s release as they recently hired someone to represent the console at Eurogamer Expo 2013 who made an entire performance out of mocking a trans gaming writer.
+It’s little surprise that they’ve continued to show little to no consideration for the gamers they are marketing to or for people’s feelings, but it also shows that they are consistent in failing to screen employees.

 However, Microsoft have since made another statement to GI.biz, explaining that “At the Xbox One launch in London last night, KSI performed a song with three other artists, which was one part of a ten-hour event featuring a main stage show, Xbox One gameplay, and a midnight launch for hundreds of our fans.
 This does not represent Microsoft’s endorsement of KSI’s personal views, and we are not planning on working with KSI in the future.”
-Which, coming from a spokesperson, is hardly sincere but the fact that they’ve severed all ties with KSI is at least a good way forward, but we’ll have to see that they don’t muck up marketing, further alienate people from buying their products and finally stop conducting questionable and offensive marketing.
+Which, coming from a spokesperson, is hardly sincere but the fact that they’ve severed all ties with KSI is at least a good way forward.
+However, we’ll have to see whether they don’t further alienate people from buying their products by conducting more questionable and offensive marketing in the future.

-KSI’s rep has spoken in a statement too, simply saying that KSI is young (although it’s been pointed out that his misogyny is still alive and well even in July of this year) and that “Sexism is not something he condones or wants to be associated with”, but from the likes of what we’ve seen, that’s clearly untrue so we can only hope that in the future, both he and Microsoft change their ways, but the damage may have already been done.
+KSI’s rep has spoken in a statement too, simply saying that KSI is young (although it’s been pointed out that his misogyny is still alive and well even as of July this year) and that “Sexism is not something he condones or wants to be associated with”, but from the likes of what we’ve seen, this is clearly untrue.
+We can only hope that in the future, both he and Microsoft change their ways, even if the damage may have already been done.